 The Arab poet (757-815) was probably of Persian descent.
 He was Hofpoet and also friend of the Caliph Al-Amin (787-913), son and successor of the famous Caliph Harun al-Rashid (763-809).
-This era is considered the time of classical Arabic literature with the center of Baghdad.
+This epoch is considered the time of classical Arabic literature with the center of Baghdad.
 Abu Nuwas was one of the greatest poets in the Arab-Islamic culture.
-In order to learn the Bedouin and especially pure Arabic, he spent even a year in the desert under Bedouin.
+In order to learn the Bedouin and especially pure Arabic, he even spent a year among Bedouins in the desert.
 He wrote wine, hunting, praise, ridicule and mostly frivolous homoerotic love poems.
-For example, he composed: "I prefer the boys to the young girl, and old wine to the clear cold water, far from the right path, I chose the sin, without circumstance and just as frankly, I took the reins of my horse, the two Stirrups and the bridle, and I fell in love with a young Persian " .
-Because of these seals, he got very often problems, was also imprisoned and ultimately lost with death.
+For example, he composed: "I prefer the boys to the young girl, and old wine to the clear cold water, far from the right path I chose the sin, without circumstance, and just as frankly, I took the reins of my horse, the two Stirrups and the bridle, and I fell in love with a young Persian " .
+Because of these seals, he got very often problems, was also incarcerated and ultimately lost with death.
 On the basis of one of his numerous ridiculed poems, a noble Persian family had him abused so badly that he died as a result.